Vaccine

 • Haemophilus influenzae

-• Neisseria meningitidis (causes meningococcal meningitis)
+• Neisseria meningitidis (meningococcal meningitis)

-• Streptococcus pneumoniae (causes pneumococcal meningitis)
+• Streptococcus pneumoniae (pneumococcal meningitis)

 • Children younger than 2 years with cochlear implants: Should receive PCV13 or PCV15 as per the Childhood Immunization Schedule.